Skip to main content

 What happens if local school funding expires?

-How exactly would a parcel tax renewal measure support Martinez schools and students?
+How exactly would Measure C support Martinez schools and students?

-If approved by voters, a potential parcel tax renewal measure could continue to be used to:
+If approved by voters, Measure C could continue to be used to:

 • Provide high-quality programs in science, technology, engineering, and math